Welcome to this guide on the best things to do in Santa Clara.

 Nestled in the middle of Cuba, this imperial town has massive historic importance regarding the revolution that took place decades ago.

-As well as exploring the cultural sights, then are some nice areas to visit including a hiking opportunity for those looking to get more outdoors.
+As well as sightseeing in Santa Clara, there are some nice places to visit including hiking if you’re looking to explore the great outdoors.

 Santa Clara, Cuba

 In this guide, we will explore everything you can see and do in this fantastic city, some tips for making your stay more enjoyable, as well as how you can get there.

 Santa Clara was home to one of the most infamous battles of the Cuban Revolution, where the revolution army won despite being at extremely poor odds.